-PEI-05 First Onset for Old ler Adults (continued) Care Pathways - Caregiver Support Groups Psychoeducation curriculum and supportive interventions and provide support groups for caregivers of seniors with mental illness, dementia, or receiving PEI services; Recipient of the 2019 RivCo Innovates Award for demonstrating new ideas that have been implemented, enhanced, ans achieved results.
-MOU with Office on Aging Mental Health Liaisons to Office on Aging Two RCDMH clinical staff assigned to consult with Office on Aging staff as well as provide clinical intervention as assigned.
-Older Adults RUHS-BH staff are outstationed to Office On Aging CareLink Program Care management program which includes the provision of Healthy IDEAS, an early intervention for older adults with minor depression Ithy IDEAS, an early intervention for older adults Functionally impaired adults and fall and at risk older adults.
-PEI-06 Trauma-Exposed !
-Services Cognitive-Behavioral Interventions for Trauma in Schools (CBITS) Cognitive Behavioral Therapy group intervention at schools to reduce children's symptoms of Post Traumatic.
-Stress Disorder (PTSD) and depression caused by exposure to violence.
-Children ages 10-15 Contracts with: Jurapa USD: Western region - JUSD; Operation SafeHouse Western region - RUSD, Alvord USD, & Moreno Valley USD; Mid-County - Lake Etsinore, Nuview, and Hemet USD; Desert region - Palm Springs USD Seeking Safety Coping skills program designed for people with a history of trauma and substance abuse; Group or individual format, Female, male or mixed gender groups; Found effective with people with PTSD and for those with a trauma history that do not meet criteria for PTSD.
-TAY and Adults Contracts with Riverside City College in the Western region and The Wylio Cente for Mid-County region have sunset 6/30/19.
-RFP closed 12/20/18; currently in contrac negotiations.
-Trauma-Focused Cognitive Behavior Therapy (TF-CBT) A psychosocial treatment model designed to treat post-traumatic stress and related emotional and behavioral problimes in children and adolescents.
-TF-CBT is generally delivered in 12-18 sessions of individual and parent- Children and Adolescents RUHS-BH Trauma Informed Care Trauma informed Care is an organizational structure and treatment framework that involves understanding recognizing, and responding to the effects of all types of traums.
-Trauma informed Care also emphasizes physical, psychological and employed and safety for both consumers and providers, and helps survivors rebuild a sense of control and empowement.
-RUHS-BH System of Care RUHS-BH - implementation has started with Trauma Transformed; Kick-Off training held April 8,2019; T4T is in process; Leadership Learning Communit in place; Champions Learning communit in place
+PEI-05 First Onset for Older Adults (continued) er Adults (continued) Care Pathways - Caregiver Support Groups Psychoeducation curriculum and supportive interventions and provide support groups for caregivers of seniors with mental illness, dementia, or receiving PEI services.
+Recipient of the 2019 RivCo Innovates Award for demonstrating new ideas that have been implemented, enhanced, ans achieved results.
+Adults and Older adults MOU with Office on Aging Mental Health Liaisons to Office on Aging Two RCDMH clinical staff assigned to consult with Office on Aging staff as well as provide clinical intervention as assigned.
+Older Adults RUHS-BH staff are outstationed to Office On Aging CareLink Program Care management program which includes the provision of Healthy IDEAS, an early intervention for older adults with minor depression Functionally impaired adults and frail and at risk older adults MOU with Office on Aging PEI-06 Trauma-Exposed Services ervices Cognitive-Behavioral Interventions for Trauma in Schools (CBITS) Cognitive Behavioral Therapy group intervention at schools to reduce children's symptoms of Post Traumatic Stress Disorder (PTSD) and depression caused by exposure to violence.
+Children ages 10-15 Contracts with: Jurupa USD: Western region - JUSD; Operation SafeHouse: Western region - RUSD, Alvord USD, & Moreno valley USD; Mid-County - Lake Eisinore, Nuview, and Homet USD; Desert region - Palm Springs USD Seeking Safety Coping skills program designed for people with a history of trauma and substance abuse; Group or individual format; Female, male or mixed gender groups; Found effective with people with PTSD and for those with a trauma history that do not meet criteria for PTSD.
+TAY and Adults Contracts with Riverside City College in the Western region and The Wylie Center for Mid-County region have sunset 6/30/19 RFP closed 12/20/18; currently in contract negotiations Trauma-Focused Cognitive Behavior Therapy (TF-CBT) A psychosocial treatment model designed to treat post-traumatic stress and related emotional and behavioral problmes in children and adolescents.
+TF-CBT is generally delivered in 12-16 sessions of individual and parent-child therapy.
+Children and Adolescents RUHS-BH Trauma Informed Care Trauma informed Care is an organizational structure and treatment framework that involves understanding, recognizing, and responding to the effects of all types of trauma.
+Trauma Informed Care also emphasizes physical, psychological and emotional safety for both consumers and providers, and helps survivors rebuild a serise of control and empowerment.
+RUHS-BH System of Care RUHS-BH - implementation has started with Trauma Transformed; Kick-Off training held April 8, 2019; T4T is in process; Leadership Learning Community in place; Champions Learning community in place.